 Plasmid transfection and Data Acquisition

-Demonstrator:

 For transfection, transfer 10 micrograms of plasmid DNA and 20 microliters of Lipofectamine into separate tubes, each containing 500 microliters of Opti-MEM (Opti-Mem) medium [1].

 Talent pipetting DNA and Lipofectamine into separate tubes of Opti-MEM and placing them on the bench for incubation.